Maniche

-He played top flight football in Portugal, Russia, England, Spain, Italy and Germany, and in 2004 he helped Porto win the Champions League, one of eight trophies conquered with that club.
-He amassed Primeira Liga totals of 177 matches and 31 goals, during seven seasons.
-He also experienced success abroad, winning the Serie A with Inter Milan.
+He played top-flight football in Portugal, Russia, England, Spain, Italy and Germany, and in 2004 he helped Porto to the Champions League, one of eight trophies won with that club.
+He amassed Primeira Liga totals of 177 matches and 31 goals in seven seasons.

 Maniche won 52 caps for Portugal, representing the nation at Euro 2004 and the 2006 World Cup and finishing runner-up in the former competition.

 Club career

-Portugal
+Benfica and Porto

 Born in Lisbon, Maniche played youth football for local S.L.
 Benfica.
 After three seasons with neighbouring F.C.
-Alverca, who acted as the former's farm team, he returned to Benfica, where he initially played as a winger.
+Alverca, who acted as the former's farm team, he returned to Benfica, where he was initially deployed as a winger.

 Following disciplinary problems at Benfica, Maniche was signed by José Mourinho for FC Porto.
 The manager made him a key member of his sides, reconverting him to central midfielder.

-Maniche enjoyed a successful period at Porto, winning both the UEFA Cup in 2003 and the UEFA Champions League in 2004 and contributing with 13 goals in 60 matches as the club also managed back-to-back Primeira Liga titles.
+Maniche enjoyed a successful period at Porto, winning both the UEFA Cup in 2003 and the UEFA Champions League in 2004 and contributing 13 goals in 60 matches as the club also managed back-to-back Primeira Liga titles.
 He was chosen Man of the match in the 2004 Intercontinental Cup, which his team won on penalties against Once Caldas of Colombia.

-Abroad
+Dynamo and Chelsea

-Maniche was sold to FC Dynamo Moscow in May 2005, for €16 million.
-He was accompanied in that adventure by Porto teammates Giourkas Seitaridis and Costinha (another club player, Derlei, had left for the Russian team in January).
+Maniche was sold to FC Dynamo Moscow in May 2005, for €16 million; he was accompanied in that adventure by Porto teammates Giourkas Seitaridis and Costinha (another club player, Derlei, had left for the Russian team in January).
 Unsettled, as were the vast majority of foreign players bought by new owner Alexey Fedorychev, he left in January 2006 on loan to Premier League side Chelsea.

 Maniche was part of Chelsea's 2006 league-winning squad.
-In his first start, a home game against West Ham United on 9 April, he had an opportunity to score an equaliser from six yards out but smashed his shot against the crossbar, and was shown an immediate red card in the 17th minute for a challenge on Lionel Scaloni; nevertheless, they went on to win it 4–1.
+In his first start, a home game against West Ham United on 9 April, he had an opportunity to score an equaliser from six yards out but smashed his shot against the crossbar, and was shown an immediate red card in the 17th minute for a challenge on Lionel Scaloni; nevertheless, they went on to win 4–1.

 However, Maniche did not make enough appearances in the league to earn a winners' medal, challenged for a central midfield place by Michael Essien, Frank Lampard and Claude Makélélé.
 Chelsea had the option of making the transfer permanent at the end of the season, for £5 million (US$9 million), but the player eventually returned to Dynamo Moscow.